Rasmea Odeh: Conviction for immigration fraud in the US

 On September 20, 2017, Odeh was deported to Jordan.

+After deportation to Jordan

-On March 19, 2019, she was banned from speaking at a public meeting marking International Women’s Day in Berlin after German officials revoked her Schengen visa.
-Berlin city officials forced the Dersim Cultural Community Center to cancel the talk.
-According to Haaretz, Strategic Affairs Minister Gilad Erdan issued a statement saying the decision was made thanks to pressure applied by him and "a slew of Jewish organizations in Germany, as well as protest by the Israeli ambassador in Germany."
+On March 19, 2019, she was banned from speaking at a public meeting marking International Women's Day in Berlin after German officials revoked her Schengen visa.
+Berlin city officials forced the Dersim Cultural Community Center to cancel the talk (for the Dersim community see Dersim rebellion and Kurdish Alevism).
+According to Haaretz, Strategic Affairs Minister Gilad Erdan (Likud) issued a statement saying the decision was made thanks to pressure applied by him and "a slew of Jewish organizations in Germany, as well as protest by the Israeli ambassador in Germany."